TobiasPSP/doneland_sources/Components/Power/Power Supplies/USB/USB Triggers/README.md

 ### Fixed Voltage Steps
-To request one of the fixed voltage steps, these protocols are commonly used in DIY:
+To request one of the fixed voltage steps, these protocols are commonly used in voltage triggering:

 | Protocol | Voltages (V) | Power | Remarks |
 | --- | --- | --- | --- |